Increase Font SizeReset Font SizeDecrease Font Size

 28th December 2010 -

-Fast Edit v2.0 is well underway but needs a little more work to fix a few small bugs before it's officially released.
+Fast Edit v2.0 is well underway but needs a little more work to fix a few small bugs.
 The main difference with this version over earlier ones is that it supports;

 1. Manual menu button ordering menu order